-LAKE IHEMA IN AKAGERA NATIONAL PARK-RWANDA
+WHAT CAN I DO ON LAKE IHEMA IN AKAGERA NATIONAL PARK-RWANDA

-Akagera National Park protects lakes such as Lake Ihema and Lake Kivu, which also attract many visitors, Lake Kivu is Rwanda's largest water body, while Lake Ihema is the country's second-largest lake and is situated in the only savannah national park in Rwanda where travelers can spot wildlife.
+Akagera National Park protects lakes such as Lake Ihema and Lake Kivu, which also attract many visitors.
+Lake Kivu is Rwanda's largest water body, while Lake Ihema is the country's second-largest lake and is situated in the only savannah national park in Rwanda where travelers can spot wildlife.
 Rwanda’s various regions can be explored to view the quite diverse range of flora and fauna, which includes trees, lakes, rivers, game animals, wetlands, and primates.

 While on Lake Ihema, travelers can see various water animals such as hippos, crocodiles, and many bird species.
-At Lake Ihema, more frequently seen bird species include the shoebill stork, plovers, papyrus gonolek, herons, hawks’ sandpipers, jacana, and malachite kingfishers, to name a few.
+At Lake Ihema, more frequently seen bird species include the shoebill stork, plovers, Papyrus gonolek, herons, hawks’ sandpipers, jacana, and malachite kingfishers, to name a few.

-Lake Ihema is part of Rwanda's Akagera national park, which is regarded as a protected area. which means that humans are forbidden to use the resources in any way, including fishing.
+Lake Ihema is part of Rwanda's Akagera National Park, which is regarded as a protected area, which means that humans are forbidden to use the resources in any way, including fishing.
 According to a law passed in 1934, although there are fish in Lake Ihema, it is illegal for park visitors or residents within the surrounding communities to fish there.

 How do you reach Lake Ihema?